 The Theology & Religious Studies Tripos offers a wide choice of courses.
 In the first year all students must do some biblical study and learn a scriptural language (Hebrew, Greek, Sanskrit, or Arabic), but the further three papers they must take can be chosen freely from a total of six.
 Thereafter it is possible to specialise in Christian theology, the study of religion, or a combination of the two.

 Trinity College was itself founded for the purposes of religion, education, and learning.
 Trinity theologians of the past include Westcott, Hort, and Lightfoot, the great trio of New Testament scholars, and F D Maurice, the Christian Socialist.
 Other Trinity alumni such as Newton, Tennyson and Wittgenstein engaged profoundly with religious texts and problems.
 There are usually seven or eight students reading for the Tripos at Trinity and several others doing post-graduate work in the subject.
-The annual undergraduate intake is normally two or three but students also switch to Theology after studying another subject for one or two years.

 The College’s Director of Studies is Michael Banner, who is also the Dean of Chapel.
 His field of study is Moral Philosophy Ethics; specialist supervisors from outside Trinity are involved in the teaching of other areas of the Tripos.